-- Right-click the relationship and select Define.
+- In Class Definition, right-click the relationship and select Define.
 The Definition of relationship dialog box opens. - 2 Click the Constraints tab.

-Figure 3-17.
+Figure 9-17.
 Definition of Relationship-Constraints Tab

 - 3 Specify the constraints as described in the following sections. - 4 Click OK.